 Barcelona is filled with so much great food and has a multitude of great restaurants.
 There are even great vegan and gluten-free restaurants in Barcelona!

 Below, find some of the must-try dishes you have to try at least once during your trip.

 Sangria is so amazing, especially in Barcelona.
 It’s fairly cheap too!
-I got the huge glass in the above photo with paella for only a few euro.
+I got the huge glass in the above photo with paella for only a few euros.
 It’s red wine mixed with fruits!
-There’s many places across the city that sell this.
+There are many places across the city that sell this.
 I had my sangria at Guell Tapas Restaurant and I recommend it!

 Though probably not seen as a traditional Spanish dish, I can’t recommend enough that you try a smoothie bowl while in Barcelona.
 It really is so refreshing and delicious, plus it’s so much cheaper than any smoothie bowl I’ve ever had in the United States!
 I tried mine at FitBar and it was so good.
 It’s said to be one of the best restaurants in Barcelona!
 The best smoothie bowl I’ve ever had!